This post may contain affiliate links. For more information, please see our affiliate policy.

 Do cookie balls need to be refrigerated?

 It’s a good idea to refrigerate cookie balls because they contain cream cheese.
 However, they can sit out for a while when being served.
 Storing the cookie balls in the fridge or freezer will keep them the freshest for the longest.
 I recommend storing them in airtight containers or resealable freezer bags.

 How far in advance can I make cookie balls?

-Cookie balls can be definitely be made in advance.
+Cookie balls can definitely be made in advance.
 The truffles can be assembled completely or in stages depending on preference or need.

-The centers can be made and frozen for as long as several weeks store in an airtight container or bag and dipped while frozen.
+The centers can be made and frozen for as long as several weeks stored in an airtight container or bag and dipped while frozen.
 Or they can be made and refrigerated for up to 3-4 days.

 The cookie balls can be made and dipped, then frozen for up to several weeks or months in a freezer-safe container or bag.
 However, because there will be condensation from the freezer, the color on the sprinkles may start to run a bit.
 But it won’t affect the taste.
 They’re actually really good right out of the freezer!